 Almost every gated and master-planned community in Jacksonville requires written architectural approval before you can change your exterior paint color.
 Many require it even if you’re repainting the same color, because the existing color may have faded enough that the new paint won’t match what’s on file.
 The submission process isn’t optional, and “I didn’t know” is not an accepted defense.

 A Marsh Landing homeowner painted their stucco a soft sage green in 2023 without submitting to the ARB.
 The HOA cited them, demanded repainting in an approved neutral within 60 days, and the homeowner paid for the job twice — about $11,000 total — because the original painter wasn’t licensed and walked away from the do-over.
 The lesson isn’t “HOAs are strict.”
-The lesson is: verify approval before the first gallon is opened.
+The lesson is: verify color approval before the first gallon is opened.

 Find your specific subassociation’s CC&Rs and ARB guidelines.
 Master association rules are not the same as your sub-HOA’s.
 Look for the approved color palette — many communities maintain a binder.